 Trance Magazine Launch + Open Call

 In the performances, I try to combine a provocative politician’s language to the act of giving cooking shows.
 I have borrowed and brought the expression from Mao and Stalin while preparing food, to examine the possibility to extract and isolate rhetorics from action.
 Born and raised in China, I have observed and picked up the language of political leaders on the media and propaganda.
-Since living in the diaspora after moving to Europe, I always have the nostalgia of the revolutionary passion and the communist mania.
+Since I moved to Europe, this type of language has become more and more alien to me, but still well perserved in my memory.

 I transformed cooking show into a live cooking buffet to the public, at the event CinemAsia presents : Live in between vol. 2: Trans-dialogue